 \section{Mechanised proofs}

-Our theoretical framework is meant to help specify and reason mechanically about binding syntax using De Bruijn representation.
+Our theoretical framework is in particular meant to help specifying and reasoning mechanically about binding syntax using De Bruijn representation.
 To give practical examples, we describe in this section two implementations, in HOL Light and Coq, that cover several crucial parts of the theory of this paper, and, in particular Theorems~\ref{thm:initiality:I} and~\ref{thm:initiality:II}.
 The full source code is available on github~\cite{DBCoq,DBHOL}.